 Will housing be a feature that all players can experience?

 The answer to this is yes and no.

 Yes, everyone should be able to secure some form of housing somewhere in the world.

-It doesn't mean that everyone will have an awesome little spot in the world that they like, however with a 480 sq km world and 100 sq km of Underream, with the plots all being half an acre, there should be more than enough freeholds to go around.
+It doesn't mean that everyone will have an awesome little spot in the world that they like with a beautiful view over an ocean or a mountain; however with a 480 sq km world and 100 sq km of Underream, with the plots all being half an acre, there will be more than enough freeholds to go around.

 Can Housing Be Destroyed?

 Yes!
 Both permanently and temporarily depending on the situation.

 With the exception of Node Atrophy and your Node ceasing to exist, all housing destruction is tied to Node Sieges.
 This means that your Housing cannot be attacked on a random idle Tuesday at 0300 in the morning.